cosmobrain0/js-engine/README.md

 # js-engine
 A template JS repository
 This is a project
-This project currently has all the base code.
+This project currently has all the version 1 code.